 From a long shopping strip complete with an extensive duty free section (rice cookers are a very popular item) to refurbished rooms and apartment options to spa treatments, Appi has lots more on offer.

 That extends to aprés ski, which used to be karaoke or nothing.
-Now that’s still available, but complemented by izakaya, an upmarket whisky/cocktail bar, the Grand Chariot, that overlooks the indoor pool, and various happy hour venues.
+Now that’s still available, but complemented by izakaya and various happy hour venues.
+An upmarket whisky/cocktail bar, the Grand Chariot, overlooks the indoor pool.

-The restaurant choice goes from cheap snacks through to $275 steaks and plenty in between including Chinese (in conjunction with Michelin star partners), French, Korean and various Japanese styles at over a dozen venues.
+The restaurant choice goes from cheap snacks through to $275 steaks.
+There’s plenty in between including Chinese (in conjunction with Michelin star partners), French, Korean and various Japanese styles, at over a dozen venues.
 The daytime food court adds more reasonably priced options.